-The data available is too incomplete to allow for definitive conclusions.
+The data used in this section is too incomplete to allow for definitive conclusions.
 It is likely, however, that Morocco's government plays a modest role in reducing inequality.
 Still, it would appear that - except for Egypt - governments in the other sample countries play a more important role in reducing inequality than does the government in Morocco.